rschristopher/ischristtrue.com/src/who-is-christ.md

 And we can similarly operate out of reward, the mercenary mindset.
 We will seek reward and look for the shortest path to reward within the bounds of our fear of suffering.

-Christ offers a third way, that of love, giving glory to God.
+Christ offers a higher way, that of love, giving glory to God.